Arcane (TV series): Release

 Originally set for a 2020 release, the show's first season was delayed for release in 2021 due to the COVID-19 pandemic.
 It was scheduled for a simultaneous November 6, 2021 release on Netflix and China's Tencent Video, with the series broken into nine episodes, and with three episode "acts" being released once a week over three weeks.
 The same release format was used for the second and final season.

 Leaks

 On August 9, 2024, Netflix stated that one of its post-production vendors had been compromised, which led to a number of episodes from several Netflix titles, including three episodes from the second season of Arcane, being leaked online.
-The leaks have been described as "the worst anime leak of all time" by some media outlets (despite Arcane not being an anime, which refers to animated works of Japanese origin, due to its French/American creative team and them being based in their respective countries).
+The leaks have been described as "the worst anime leak of all time" by some media outlets.
 It was later reported that the company Iyuno was the source of the security breach.
 Netflix later issued a statement, saying it would take action against those responsible for the leaks.
 On November 21, the United States District Court for the Northern District of California issued a subpoena, ordering Discord to provide information of the user that claimed responsibility for the leaks.